zitaoliu/zitaoliu.github.io/cv.md

 #### PC Member

+* International Conference on Signal Processing and Multimedia Applications(SIGMAP 2017)
 * International Workshop on Big Network Analytics (BNA 2016) (in conjunction with CIKM 2016)
 * International Workshop on Mining Wearable Data for Healthcare (MWDHealth 2016) (in conjunction with ICHI 2016)
 * ACM International Conference on Information and Knowledge Management(CIKM 2016)